How to Prevent These 5 Common Cooking Mishaps

 - After washing your greens, give them a gentle spin in a salad spinner or blot carefully with paper towels.
 Don’t chop or tear until you are ready to use them.

 - Do not dress your salad until you are ready to eat it.
 This is especially true if you are pouring on a vinaigrette.
 Vinegar breaks down the cell walls of the greens, causing them to lose water—just like a cut flower.
 It’s the water in the greens that makes them crisp.

 - Don’t over-dress your greens.
 Less is more.

 - Do as the professional chefs—place your salad on a chilled plate.

 #3 Hard Cooked Eggs Are Discolored

-Have you ever wondered why the yolk of your egg has a strange gray ring around it?
+Have you ever wondered why the yolk of your egg has a strange gray-green ring around it?
 That ‘ring around the collar’ happens when the iron in the yolk and the sulfur in the white react under extreme heat.
 The problem is not with the egg—it’s the method of cooking.

 Stop making hard-boiled eggs.
 Instead, make hard-cooked eggs.
 Here’s how:

 - It all begins with a pin.
 A straight pin works well, the tip of a safety pin will do, or even a map tack if that's all you have.
 Grasp your egg in your non-dominant hand (if you are right-handed, hold the egg in your left hand).
 Look at the egg.
 One end will be rounded and the other will be more pointed.
 DON'T mess with the pointy end.
 Carefully, gently, slowly, a patiently push the point of your pin/tack into the rounded end of the egg.
 (You might need to twist it back and forth a bit).
 You don't have to go deep-sea exploring.
 Simply poke a pin-sized hole into the end of the egg.
 Do this with each one.